Book here

 REPTILES

 This iguana moves freely through the park, looking for sunbathing on the rocks, especially in the dune areas.
-The spiny iguana is very common throughout the Yucatan Peninsula and is a locally protected species.
+The spiny iguana, a locally protected species, is very common throughout the Yucatan Peninsula.

 INVERTEBRATES

-This butterfly is so famous in Mexico that there are several sanctuaries dedicated to its care.
-It is a protected species that use Isla Contoy National Park as a resting place while migrating north.
+This butterfly is so famous in Mexico that several sanctuaries are dedicated to its care.
+It is a protected species that uses Isla Contoy National Park as a resting place while migrating north.

 They live in muddy and mangrove areas.
 They sleep during the day and are more active at night.
 Their blue color makes them an interesting species to observe and photograph.
 In Contoy, they can be found on the edge of the mangrove.